 Lauwiliwilinukunukuʻoiʻoi

 The fish with the honor of having the longest Hawaiian name is the lauwiliwilinukunukuʻoiʻoi.
 Freely translated this name means “long-snouted fish shaped like a wiliwili leaf”.
-This fish indeed has a HUGE snout, and is also monogamous!
+This fish indeed has a HUGE snout, and it is monogamous.

 Loco Moco

-The Loco Moco is a dish native to Hawaii.
+The Loco Moco is a dish native to Hawaiʻi.
 It consists of white rice topped with a hamburger patty, a fried egg, and brown gravy, but there are many variations.
-These include amongst others: chili, bacon, ham, Spam, kalua pork, Portuguese sausage, teriyaki beef, teriyaki chicken, mahi-mahi, shrimp, oysters, and other meats, Big Island Grinds can tell you more.
+Variations include chili, bacon, ham, Spam, kalua pork, Portuguese sausage, teriyaki beef, mahi-mahi, shrimp, and oysters.

-Longest river on Hawaiʻi (Kaukonahua Stream on Oʻahu)
+Longest river in Hawaiʻi (Kaukonahua Stream on Oʻahu)

 The longest river in the state of Hawaiʻi is the Kaukonahua Stream on Oʻahu, which is 33 miles long.
 The second longest river is the Wailuku River on the Big Island.
 This river starts high up Maunakea and takes 32 miles to reach the ocean.

 The Wailuku river does have the largest water discharge of all rivers in the state, with an average of 180 million gallons / day.
-This is part of what makes the rainbow falls (on the Wailuku river) such a beautiful waterfall. (source)
+That discharge is what keeps Rainbow Falls (on the Wailuku river) running year-round. (source)

 The largest navigable river (Wailua river on Kauaʻi)

 If you are looking for the largest river that you can explore yourself (e.g. by kayak, SUP or outrigger canoe) you need to head to the Wailua river on Kauaʻi.
-Flowing from the 5,148-foot Mount Waialeale past gorgeous waterfalls and lush, jungle landscapes along the island’s East Side to the ocean it racks up 20 miles, which makes it 3.5 miles longer than the Hanalei river.
+Flowing from the 5,148-foot Mount Waiʻaleʻale past waterfalls and jungle to the island’s east shore, it racks up 20 miles, 3.5 miles longer than the Hanalei river.

 Ma Uka and Ma Kai